 Electrical Stimulation Unit Use

 You may be given an electrical stimulation unit to use at home.
-If so, the unit should be used for 1-2 hours per day in order to facilitate activation of your quadriceps muscles.
+If so, the unit should be used for 1-2 hours per day in order to facilitate the activation of your quadriceps muscles.
 The physical therapist will instruct you on the appropriate set-up and use of this machine.
 Following ACL reconstruction, it is common for the quadriceps muscles not to fire adequately.

-Use of this machine may be discontinued once the physical therapist has determined that you are able to fully activate your muscles.
+The use of this machine may be discontinued once the physical therapist has determined that you are able to fully activate your muscles.
 You will find a mailing envelope enclosed in the original packaging of the electrical stimulation unit.
 This envelope can be used to ship the unit back to the manufacturer once you are no longer using it.

 Management of Pain and Swelling